This

 Syncing Installed Software between Skylar One and ServiceNow

-You can use the following applications to sync your installed software assets between and ServiceNow:
+You can use the following application to sync your installed software assets between and ServiceNow:

-The applications do not currently support domain separation.
+The application does not currently support domain separation.

 The Software Asset Management (SAM) application in ServiceNow is not supported with the current level of installed software data acquired with Skylar One.
 As a result, syncing installed software data with ServiceNow Discovery and other Software Asset Management software is not currently supported.